Oaks Quercus alba

 - Flower Description:

-- Male flowers are produced as greenish-yellow catkins in pendulous clusters about 2-3½" long.
-Female flowers are smaller and greenish-red and are few in spikes in axils of emerging leaves.
+- Male flowers are produced as greenish-yellow catkins in pendulous long chains about 2-3½" long and arranged in clusters.
+Female flowers are not showy and smaller than male flowers.
+They are greenish-red and appear as a few spikes in the axils of emerging leaves.
 Flowers appear in April.

 -